-HCL launched its IA product, EXACTO, in 2017.
+HCLTech launched its IA product, EXACTO, in 2017.
 The underlying platform is built on open source machine learning libraries.
 The product uses servers with GPUs to run Deep Neural network algorithms.
 EXACTO can be integrated into an existing workflow application with a single API.
 It has four differentiating capabilities:

 - Image processing: fixes distortions, removes noise, and sharpens images.

 - Text recognition: extracts text from heterogeneous fonts/handwriting.
 Detects multi-languages.